portsicle/portsicle-server/README.md

-## Portsicle
+## Portsicle Server

 - Portsicle is a free and open-source Ngrok alternative to expose local servers online.

-- <a href="github.com/portsicle/portsicle-client">Portsicle client</a> allows you to use the Portsicle Server via CLI.
+- [Portsicle client](https://github.com/portsicle/portsicle-client) allows you to use the Portsicle Server via CLI.

 - When a client connects to the portsicle server, it gets a unique public url in response.